dead-claudia/website/scripts/README.md

   This is a basic promise wrapper utility for Node-style callbacks to be converted into ES6 promises.

-- jade-locals.js
+- pug-locals.js

-  This holds the Jade locals available within the Jade files in src/
+  This holds the Pug locals available within the Pug files in src/

 - generate-blog-posts.js, compile-markdown-preview.js